FreeCAD/FreeCAD-documentation/wiki/Sketcher_ValidateSketch.md

 If necessary, define a larger tolerance value in the drop-down field.

-Press **Highlight open vertexes** to highlight vertexes that are outside this tolerance.
+Press **Highlight troublesome vertexes** to highlight vertexes that are outside this tolerance.

 This tolerance is also used by the **Find**/**Fix** process.